Thursday, March 26, 2009

 Upon their arrival to New York with the National Popularity of their Big Apple dance, Arthur Murray and one of his pupils Tom Gallagher took a trip to one of the most popular Collegiate Ballrooms called the Club Fordham.
 Upon their arrival they discovered an entire crowd of Shag Dancers, all doing the dance which we are discussing in this article.
 Well, it didn't take long for Arthur Murray to recruit dancers and a month or two later to come out with the Video we know of today.

 So that's it?
-1937? nothing earlier for this Double or 6 count Shag? well, not necessarily so.
+1937? nothing earlier for this 6 count Shag? well, not necessarily so.
 A dancer who i came to know as Connie Wiedell, who's real name was Conrad, brought this dance to Los Angeles in 1935, and I've know a quite a few dancers that remembered that moment very well, as he first pulled up in his green Cord automobile.
 He became very famous in the Los Angeles dance scene as being a Shag dancer and appeared in films during the swing era, not to mention he taught a lot of dancers and it became his "Style" or "Look" of Shag that would forever become famous for being used in Cartoons.

 Connie was from Minnesota, and was working in a theater in 1934 when he learned to do the Shag from some professional dancers.
 These dancers were on tour doing a dance called the Peabody.
 On his way to Los Angeles he thought he would call the dance "Chicago Shag" to make is sound more exciting and also accepting with the new dancers he would be coming across, however, thankfully that term never stuck, which would have confused history.